In the Gospels of Luke and Matthew there is a description of the sermon of the mountain.

 Christ calls us to follow the good happiness, not the happiness of appearances.

-The true good of man is the eternal life, not happiness.
-The gospel of Luke is a fundamentally an ethical gospel, which calls us to a change: from the sin to the righteous life (spiritual gift of righteousness), the life in grace of God.
+The true good of man is the eternal life, or to say the true knowledge of God, not happiness.
+The gospel of Luke is the gospel of mercy but is fundamentally an ethical gospel, which calls us to a change: from the sin to the righteous life (spiritual gift of righteousness), the life in grace of God.